Protecting vulnerable mobile endpoints. Manage and secure.

 • difficulty assessing and maintaining compliance

-present greater challenges to mobile security – increasing risk to endpoints, users, business and personal data, and the organization’s overall security.
+Each of these represents greater challenges to mobile security – spanning evolving risk to endpoints, users, business and personal data, and impacting the organization’s overall security posture.

 The enterprise landscape

-Historically, organizations choose to align business needs with a single platform.
-This helps to simplify management while addressing the unique needs of the company.
-While working within a homogenous environment reduces some of the challenges relating to IT and Security processes, mobile devices combined with distributed workforces have placed a spotlight on the often-viewed consumer-oriented devices.
+Historically, organizations chose to align business needs with a single platform.
+This helped to simplify management while addressing the unique needs of the company.
+While working within a homogenous environment reduces some of the challenges relating to IT and Security processes, mobile devices combined with distributed workforces have elevated the often-viewed consumer-oriented devices as critical business tools, essential to supporting business operations from anywhere in the world.

-This creates a new management and security challenge for organizations that have relied on maintaining just one platform.
-Instead, enterprise IT and Security teams now find themselves at odds, with more traditional tools providing limited to no support for mobile OS platforms and introducing security issues that impact everything from user productivity to the organization’s ability to safeguard users from bad actors and evolving threats targeting the security of their sensitive data.
+This creates a new management paradigm for organizations that have relied on maintaining just one platform.
+Instead, enterprise IT and Security teams now find themselves at odds, with more traditional tools providing limited to no support for mobile OS platforms or new features and functionality.
+This is risk that impacts everything from user productivity to the organization’s ability to protect corporate smartphones and safeguard users from bad actors and evolving threats affecting the integrity of their sensitive data.

 What are some of the contributing factors impacting mobile security?